If you asked any digital marketer about which advertising tactic you aren’t using but should, they’d tell you without flinching an eye: retargeting.

 Retargeting ad type #3: Offer middle-of-the-funnel (MOFU) content

-If you have a well-developed content marketing strategy, you probably have guides, checklists, and other kinds of middle-of-the-funnel (MOFU) content.
+If you have a well-developed account-based marketing strategy, you probably have guides, checklists, and other kinds of middle-of-the-funnel (MOFU) content.
 Content is a very effective way to keep your accounts engaged and learn about the value you provide.

 Here’s a good example of a MOFU content retargeting ad in which Pardot promotes an ebook about B2B email marketing.
 After you’ve downloaded the ebook, they continue the conversation through an email nurture campaign that leads to an offer for their marketing automation software.